zhanyuanucb/dl-exp-toolkit/README.md

 # Deep Learning Experiment Toolkit
-Tools helping you set up deep learning experiments in a second
+Provides infrastructure to help you set up deep learning experiments in a second so that you focus on implementing your own idea.
-_Acknowledgement:_ This toolkit is mainly modified from https://github.com/tribhuvanesh/knockoffnets/tree/master/knockoff
+_Acknowledgement:_ This toolkit is mainly adapted and modified from https://github.com/tribhuvanesh/knockoffnets/tree/master/knockoff

 ### Usage & Explanations
 - _config.py_: Configuration file for setting: